 Method of assessment

-One three-hour written examination taken in May/June (50%); one essay of 3,000 words to be submitted on Friday, week 1, term 3 (30%); one 15 minute oral examination (10%); regular course work in the form of weekly short tests and 2 mid term tests 1 hour each (10%).
+One three-hour written examination taken in May/June (50%); a language learning portfolio consisting of a set of marked homework, short in-class tests, translation projects (30%); one 15 minute oral examination (10%); regular course work in the form of weekly short tests and 2 mid term tests 1 hour each (10%).

 - Fairbanks, G., De Silva, M.W.S and Gair, J. - Colloquial Sinhalese, Part 1, Cornell University.
 Ithaca, New York, 1993.